GetStream/awesome-saas-services/README.md

 [Waffle.io](https://waffle.io/) - Smart and simple project management.
 Waffle is a free project management solution powered by your GitHub issues & pull requests.

+[Taskade](https://taskade.com/) - Taskade is a cross-platform collaboration tool for teams.
+Create team checklists, notes, and outlines, and chat together in real-time.

 ## SMS & Messaging

 [Twilio](https://twilio.com/) - Build apps that communicate with everyone in the world.
 Voice & Video, Messaging, and Authentication APIs for every application.